I am sure you wonder what a good processor speed for a laptop is?

 Flagship Workstation CPU |

-The table above shows both the clock speed and the benchmark results for all standard Ryzen laptop processors (relatively newer ones only).
+The table above shows the clock speed and the benchmark results for all standard Ryzen laptop processors (relatively newer ones only).

 You need to understand two things, i.e., Single-Core vs. Multi-Core performance, and that clock speed is not the only measure of Processor performance.